Nationalrail.co.uk is probably your best source.

 If I'm correctly informed, London's politicians are still arguing about having a railway line circumnavigating the capital city...
 100+ years since they invented the thing!

 Good luck!
 All I can say is that it will be a long trek!
-Maybe spend a night in London first! almost 6 years ago
+Maybe spend a night in London first! over 6 years ago